binarykore/profilelock.fb/README.md

 ## Facebook Profile Lock (2021)

 ### Pros:
-* This will Lock your Profile to Private.
+* This will Lock your Profile from Public Timeline to Private Timeline.
 * This will prevent Non-Friend Facebook Users from accessing your Profile.

 ### Cons: